Free Spirit (Bonnie Tyler album): Singles

 Four singles were released from Free Spirit.
 "Making Love (Out of Nothing At All)" was released as the album's lead single in October 1995, and on 8 January 1996 in the United Kingdom.
-It peaked at no. 12 and no. 17 on the Dutch Top 40 and Top 100 singles charts respectively, and no. 45 in the UK.
+It peaked at No. 12 and No. 17 on the Dutch Top 40 and Top 100 singles charts respectively, and No. 45 in the UK.
 In an interview with Night & Day magazine, Tyler expressed her frustration about East West's promotional strategy.
 "I was gutted about ["Making Love (Out of Nothing at All)"] because I made it with Jim Steinman [...] but it wasn't in the shops.
 People wanted to buy it, but I don't think they pressed enough copies because all the copies they pressed sold out."

-"You're the One" was chosen as the follow-up single, charting at no. 99 in Germany.
+"You're the One" was chosen as the follow-up single, charting at No. 99 in Germany.
 "Two Out of Three Ain't Bad" was released in Europe and the United States, but failed to chart in both territories.
 The European release was on a maxi CD with radio edits, while Atlantic issued a 12" vinyl featuring one radio edit and four remixes by house DJ Ralphi Rosario.
-"Limelight" became the fourth and final single from the album, peaking at no. 76 in Germany.
+"Limelight" became the fourth and final single from the album, peaking at No. 76 in Germany.

 "Two Out of Three Ain't Bad" was reissued as a digital single on 29 October 2021.
-"Making Love (Out of Nothing at All)" will follow as another reissued digital single on 19 November 2021.